PuceBaboon/TASMOTA_Smart_Bulb/README.md

 **YOU MUST** configure at least the two variables BULB_ID and MQTT_SERV at the very top of the script for it to work.

 + **BULB_ID  --**  This is the TASMOTA "Topic" identifier from the Main Menu->Configuration->Configure MQTT page.
 Connect to your smart-bulb using the TASMOTA web interface.
 Go to the "Configure MQTT" tab and look immediately below the "Password" line to find the "Topic" setting.
-The input window will display something like "tasmota_%06X", but immediately above in the title line, you'll find your current setting displayed in paretheses.
+The input window will display something like "tasmota_%06X", but immediately above in the title line, you'll find your current setting displayed in parentheses.
 The whole title line will look something like this:- "Topic = %topic% (tasmota_A2C9A4)" and in this case the current setting of "tasmota_A2C9A4" is what you need to set your BULB_ID variable to.

 + **MQTT_SERV  --**  This can be either the name or the IP address of the machine where your MQTT broker (server) process is running.
 In either case it should be enclosed in double quotes (ie:- "192.168.1.10" or "my-local-mqtt" or "some.broker.com").